WRITE A REVIEW

 love this salt spray. it use it in the bath and i feel so rejuvanated and refreshed when im done. the smell is great too!

+*Edit* 4/19/2015 Still using except I switched to Redmond's Sea Salt and have much better results.
+I bought a 7 lb bucket for under $20 and use for this and detox baths and footsoaks.
+My skin as gotten so much better.
+A couple tablespoons dissolved in warm water then put in a small spray bottle.
+I soak a cotton ball and rub on face just like toner then put moisturizer on.
 Love this though I don't use it in my hair, I make a spray w/ 1 cup warm water and 2-3 Tbs Epsom salt.
 Make sure it's dissolved put in spray bottle, shake well and after washing face day and night I spray liberally then when it's almost dry put on moisturizer.
 My skin loves it!
 I was worried at first bc I have dry, sensitive, acne prone skin but went with it.
 It's been about 3-4 weeks and my skin is clearer now than its been in such a long time.
 The salt makes my skin very smooth w/o over drying.
 I also use this after a shower on my back where I occasionally get breakouts.

 Looking for reviews on epsom salt lead me to these reviews on the spray.
 Holy cow!
 This stuff is great for volumizing hair!
 Followed the directions from the very first post below and the past two days my hair has had nice volume and is very soft.
 I've been eyeballing Bumble & Bumble's Surf Hair for years but just couldn't bring myself to buy it.
 Thanks to this spray I saved a nice chunk of change.
 There is no scent to the epsom salt which is great since many hair products are too heavily scented and clash with any perfume I'm wearing.
 I also love the fact that epsom salt is good for the skin and that I won't get any breakouts from this spray like I do from regular hair products when they get on my skin.
 It's a win win for me!
 Thanks MUA!